In this article

-Antidepressants are medications commonly prescribed to treat people suffering from depression.
-There are several different types of antidepressants, and they can come with a variety of side effects.
+Antidepressants are medications prescribed to treat depression.
+There are different types and each come with various side effects.

-Antidepressant medications are also known to negatively interact with other drugs, particularly alcohol.
-If you drink alcohol while taking certain antidepressants, you may put yourself at increased risk for serious side effects.1
+Antidepressant medications can negatively interact with alcohol.
+Drinking while on them puts your at higher risk for serious side effects.1

 There are five major classes of antidepressants.
 Each takes a different approach to treating symptoms of depression and has different side effects.
 The five classes are:

-- Monoamine oxidase inhibitors (MAOIs) — MAOIs were the earliest developed class of antidepressants.
-They have mostly been discontinued due to a range of unpleasant side effects and interactions with alcohol and other drugs.
+They have mostly been discontinued due to unpleasant side effects, such as hypertension, and interactions with alcohol and other drugs.
 MAOIs increase serotonin, norepinephrine, and dopamine levels in the brain.
 Brands include Nardil, Marplam, and Emsam.

-- Atypical antidepressants — These include everything not mentioned above.
-Atypical antidepressants include Bupropion (Wellbutrin), Trazodone, Nefazodone, and Mirtazapine, among others.
-As the name implies, these medications do not fit into any particular class of antidepressants.
+These medications do not fit into any particular class of antidepressants.
 Because of this, the mechanisms of action and possible side effects all differ.
 Some brands include Bupropion (Wellbutrin), Trazodone, and Mirtazapine.

 The side effects of antidepressants depend on the class of antidepressant and your specific biology.